actix/actix-web/guide/src/qs_4.md

 There are two different types of async handlers.

-Response object could be generated asynchronously.
-In this case handle must return `Future` object that resolves to `HttpResponse`, i.e:
+Response object could be generated asynchronously or more precisely, any type that implements [*Responder*](../actix_web/trait.Responder.html) trait.
+In this case handle must return `Future` object that resolves to *Responder* type, i.e:

 ```rust
 # extern crate actix_web;